banzekin/my_aliases/README.md

 <i>Aliases</i> allow a string to be substituted for a word when it is used as the first word of a simple command.
 The shell maintains a list of aliases that may be set and unset with the alias and unalias commands.

-## What do I need to use the script?
+## What do I need to use this script?
-A Linux distro and you should use <i>BASH</i> as default shell.
+First thing you should need to know is BASH is developed to be running under Linux environments but you can install/run BASH under Windows systems too.
+To use this script you should set <i>BASH</i> as default shell.

 ## Compatibility
-The script is compatible with any Linux distribution that supports BASH but I've made this script under Ubuntu so if you're working with another distro you probably need to make some changes.
+The script is compatible with any Linux distribution that supports BASH but I've made this script with Ubuntu Linux so if you're using with another distro you probably need to make some changes on it.

 ## How to install the script
 ## a) Automatic Installation
+a.1.
 Open a new terminal and download the script using <i>git command</i>:

 <code>git clone https://github.com/banzekin/my_aliases.git</code>

+a.2.
 Then:

 <i>cd my_aliases</i>

+a.3.
 Finally run the installation script file <i>"install.sh"</i>:

 <code>chmod +x install.sh && ./install.sh</code>